Book Writing Strategies: 10 Book Writing Tactics that End in Failure

 And yet, I’ve been on those retreats, and you’d be surprised at how many distractions you can find: annoying insects, watching birds, the weather, books that you finally have time to read.

-There are plenty of great reasons to go on a retreat, but a retreat alone, like all of these things won’t write your book for you.
+There are plenty of great reasons to go on a retreat, but a retreat by itself won’t write your book for you.

 The bigger problem is that you can’t stay on a retreat forever.

 At some point, you have to come back from your retreat.
-And if you can’t then write when there’s the distractions of everyday life you might think the only time you can write is if you go on another retreat.
+And if you can’t then write when there are the distractions of everyday life, you might think the only time you can write is if you go on another retreat.

 Most professional writers don’t need to go on retreats.
 They write book after book without retreats, and when they do travel, they go on vacation to get away from their writing.

-So stop fantasizing about a writers retreat to solve all your problems.
+So stop fantasizing about a writer's retreat to solve all your problems.
 It won’t.

-5. Inspiration from reading.
+5. Inspiration from reading

 The fifth tactic that people try to write a book that doesn’t work is trying to get inspiration from reading.